 9. Social Media.
 Sharing is the currency of social media.
 And as the author of Socialnomics, Erik Qualman, says, social media is bigger than you think.

-- More video was uploaded to YouTube in the last six months than was produced by the three major TV networks in 60 years.
+- More video were uploaded to YouTube in the last six months than was produced by the three major TV networks in 60 years.

 - With over 400 million users, Facebook would be the fourth largest country in the world by population, one where 1.5 million pieces of content are shared every day.